We Match Out-the-Door Pricing Learn more

 Audia Flight designs on paper and knows what a circuit will do.
 Then they sit down and listen, and change parts until the music is right.
 That is the step most of the industry skips.

 A circuit can measure perfectly flat and still sound sterile, and Audia Flight will tell you so.
 So after the engineering is done they do the part most companies skip: they sit down and listen, and they change components until the music is right.
-It is slow, subjective work, and it is why the first amplifier took three years to reach the market.
+It is slow, subjective work, and it is why the first amplifier stayed in development until it shipped in 1997.

 We are not only looking for a good instrument to reproduce music; we try to convey emotion to the audience that will make a listener cry.
 When we work on new products, we spend a long time listening, trying different components and different brands.